NumaHOP/NumaHOP/CONTRIBUTING.md

 ### (API 1) Specification.

-The api of NumaHOP must respect the [Open-Api v3.1 specification](https://spec.openapis.org/oas/v3.1.1.html).
+The API of NumaHOP must respect the [Open-Api v3.1 specification](https://spec.openapis.org/oas/v3.1.1.html).

 ### (API 2) Route request Handlers.

 On handlers prefer the use of the methods mapping (eg: `@GetMapping`) instead of the more verbose `@RequestMapping`.

 There can only be 1 handler per methods on each routes.
-For example this is disalowed:
+For example this is disallowed:
 ```java
 @RequestMapping("/api/rest/user")
 class UserController {